Background services

 • Allow for easier tracking of newly discovered failure scenarios

 There are relevant configuration sections for the service if a proxy is required to be able to send data, or if a custom instance is used to override the URL of the default instance procured in StorPool’s infrastructure.
+For details, see Configuring the StorPool log daemon service.

 This service is available starting with release 20.0 revision 20.0.372.4cd1679db.